On this Page:

 No Zero Per Cent Days: Where Mindset Meets Movement

 There’s a specific place Jake feels most at home.
-It’s not a stage, it’s not a spotlight, it’s his coaching room.
 A minimalist space, marker in hand, silence thick with anticipation.
 This is where things get taken apart.
 This is where businesses are rebuilt.
 This is where identities are reprogrammed.

 His clients often describe the feeling as “a clarity I haven’t had in years.”
 They come in foggy, full of options, excuses, noise.
 They leave with a single decision and the inner certainty on it.
 These moments aren’t accidental.
 They’re designed.
 Jake has built his coaching room like an operating theatre for decisions: clean, focused, precise.
 He often says, “When you get the plan right, motivation becomes irrelevant.”